Background

 .

-The volume accessibility defines the topology preferences and requisites for where the volume should be accessible from (such as which zone, region, datacenter, rack etc.) and, therefore, they define where the volume will be created.
+The volume accessibility defines the topology preferences and requisites for where the volume should be accessible from and, therefore, they define where the volume will be created.

 The request can optionally specify a volume source.